 Spice Banana Walnut Ice Cream from Tales of a Kitchen

 Lemon Blueberry Banana Ice Cream from Worth Cooking

 Banana Strawberry Ice Cream by Sweet and Savory

 You can also jazz things up a bit by mixing in or topping with nuts, chocolate chips, or diced fruit.
 Yum!

 Wait, don’t throw all those peels in the trash!

 Did you know that banana peels make great additions to the garden?
 You can use them to deter aphids, and they will also add beneficial nutrients to your soil.
 (Apparently you can also eat them and whiten your teeth and polish your silver with them, but you’ll have to investigate those uses for yourself 🙂 )

 Have you tried banana ice cream yet?
 What’s your favorite flavor?

 Pin to save these banana ice cream recipes for later!

-I add healthy treat ideas to my healthy treats Pinterest Board every day.
+I’m always adding healthy treat ideas to my healthy treats Pinterest Board.
 Be sure to follow for more delicious and healthy recipes.